Tankard (band): The Noise years (1986–1995)

 Zombie Attack was released in July 1986.
 In October 1987 their sophomore album, Chemical Invasion, was released, with the album art being the first of eight done for the band by artist Sebastian Krüger, followed a year later by The Morning After.
 Both of these albums were produced by Harris Johns, who would go on to produce all of the band's albums up to 2000.
 However, shortly after the release of compilation Hair of the Dog, original drummer Oliver Werner quit the band to be replaced by Arnulf Tunn, and the band released three albums with this lineup: The Meaning of Life, Stone Cold Sober and Two-Faced.
 They also recorded the live album Fat, Ugly and Live during this time.
-This lineup then folded when Tunn was replaced by Olaf Zissel, who remains in the band to this day, in May 1994 and the next year founding member Axel Katzmann was forced to leave due to osteoarthritis in the wrist.
+This lineup then folded when Tunn was replaced by Olaf Zissel, who remained in the band until 2024, in May 1994 and the next year founding member Axel Katzmann was forced to leave due to osteoarthritis in the wrist.
 That year the band released The Tankard, which is widely viewed as a very good album by fans and critics alike, and is their final album with Noise.